5 Best Cast Iron Welding Rods for 2026 Repairs

 Key Benefits

-• Consistent arc and good flow for cast iron
+• Consistent arc and smooth flow for cast iron welding

-• One-pound pack suits repeated or larger repairs
+• One-pound pack suited to repeated or larger repairs

-• Works on mixed-metal joins like cast to mild steel
+• Works on mixed-metal joins like cast iron to mild steel

 Rating: 4.6 (total: 152+)